uv01/testcafe-browserstack/README.md

 BROWSERSTACK_ACCESS_KEY = "xxxxxxxxxxx"
 BROWSERSTACK_PASSWORD = xxxxxxxx

-## How to run tests?
-- Go to the root of the framework

 ## Best practises:
 -	Use page object model
 - create the reusable functions(page actions) in the page object file